intake/intake/docs/source/quickstart.rst

 A graphical data browser is available in the Jupyter notebook environment.
 It will show the contents of any installed catalogs, plus allows for selecting local and remote catalogs, to browse and select entries from these.
-See :ref:`gui`
+See :doc:`gui`.